 - You can pay with PayPal, check or money order.
 To pay with PayPal visit www.nofringe.org (there is an additional $1 service charge for payments via PayPal).
 Include a copy of your PayPal receipt with your application.
 If paying by check or money order, make payable to New Orleans Fringe Inc. and write the title of your show on the memo line.

 Ready to apply?

-Applications are now available.
-CLICK HERE TO DOWNLOAD THE APPLICATION!
+Applications are posted on April 15.
+CLICK HERE TO DOWNLOAD THE APPLICATION